RPasecky/sensorLink/README.md

    alt="Ifill in your app info" width="400"/>

-   - Once your app is created, click to download your google Plist.
+   - Once your app is created, click to download your Google Plist.
 Drag and drop it into your Xcode project.
 This will be used to point your swift app to the correct firebase.

    <img src="./Images/downloadPlist.png "
-   alt="download the google plist to connect to firebase" width="400"/>
+   alt="download the Google Plist to connect to firebase" width="400"/>

    3. From there you should be ready to roll.
 Build the app and give it a try!